textileio/papers/draft.md

 [@securescuttlebuttScuttlebuttProtocolGuide] and Holochain
 [@ericharris-braunHolochainScalableAgentcentric2018], make use of agent-centric security.
-Each of these systems leverage cryptographic signatures to validate peer identities and messages.
+Each of these systems leverage cryptographic signatures to validate Peer identities and messages.

 ### Access control